vincetallica/vincetallica.github.io/_posts/2017-04-11-Engineering-Projects.markdown

 1. Day-job: Network Switch ASIC with packet inspection capabilities
 2. IoT Tape-measure device - send body measurements directly to cloud
 3. Airsoft Helmet visor - electronic visor
-4. BigTuna.io - 30% keyboard aimed at enthusiasts and travellers
-5. BlindDate app idea - ReactNative/node.js/MySQL application
+4. BlindDate app idea - ReactNative/node.js/MySQL application

 Check out my other [works][business] and [other writings][blogs]  to see what I do everyday, or click [here][about] to learn more about me.